A beginner's guide to freelance writing and editing

-Regarding GST and PST, you only have to register for GST if you make more than $30,000 in any given 12 month period, and you only have to charge PST if you’ve registered your business with the province.
+Regarding GST and PST, you only have to register for GST if you make more than $30,000 in any given 12 month period, and in Saskatchewan, you only have to charge PST if you’ve registered your business with the province.
 (For advice about PST in other provinces, reach out to your local government!)

 When you start to charge PST and GST, that money should always be put aside straight away; you're essentially just holding on to it for the government.
 You can do all this with spreadsheets, but I highly recommend using full bookkeeping software, with a bank account and/or Visa that you use solely for business purchases; it makes everything so much easier.
 Note: If you want a business bank account, you will have to register your business.

-We use Quickbooks Online and Google Sheets for invoicing and bookkeeping, at a cost of about $40/month.
+We use Quickbooks Online for invoicing and bookkeeping, at a cost of about $40/month.
 I’ve tried many different programs over the years — the ones that lasted longer include PayPal, Harvest, and Freshbooks, but Quickbooks is by far the best because our invoices and bookkeeping are all in one place (though it is more expensive).

 One of the best parts about Quickbooks is that we’ve added our accountant to the program, so she can do our taxes from there.